 Gore Vidal’s Billy the Kid, 1989, Val Kilmer, 29

 Young Guns II, 1990, Emilio Estevez, 27

 I haven’t bothered in this list with spaghetti Billies or TV documentaries ones and such.

 So, with amazing powers of mental arithmetic, and a calculator, I thus affirm that the average age of screen Billy the Kids (excluding those silent ones) was…

 29 and three quarters.

-Now, the next question is, does it matter?
+Now, having established that, the next question is, does it matter?

 It was natural that studios would want to cast popular or well-known actors, and these were unlikely to be still in their teens.